biocompute-objects/BCO_Documentation/top-level.md

 ### 2.0.2 BioCompute Object Identifier "bco_id"

 A unique identifier that should be applied to each BCO instance.
-These can be assigned by a BCO database engine or manualy generated.
+These can be assigned by a BCO database engine or manually generated.
 IDs should never be reused.
 It is RECOMMENDED that the BCO identifier is based on a [UUID](https://tools.ietf.org/html/rfc4122)s (sometimes called GUIDs) to ensure uniqueness, either as a location-independent URN (e.g. `urn:uuid:2bf8397b-9aa8-47f2-80a7-235653e8e824`) or as part of an identifier permalink, (e.g. `http://repo.example.com/bco/2bf8397b-9aa8-47f2-80a7-235653e8e824`).
 While the UUID is the preferred method, IDs expressed as a URN or URL are also acceptable.

 ```json
 "bco_id": "https://w3id.org/biocompute/1.3.0/examples/HCV1a.json"